List of Indianapolis 500 broadcasters

 The Indianapolis 500 has been broadcast on network television in the United States since 1965.
+As of 2025, the race airs on FOX.
 From 1965 to 2018, the event was broadcast by ABC, making it the second-longest-running relationship between an individual sporting event and television network, surpassed only by CBS Sports' relationship with the Masters Tournament (since 1956).
 In 2014, ABC celebrated fifty years televising the Indianapolis 500, not including 1961 through 1964 when reports and highlights of time trials were aired on ABC's Wide World of Sports.
-Since 2019, the race has aired on NBC.
+From 2019 to 2024, the race aired on NBC.

-From 1965 to 1970, ABC televised a combination of filmed and/or taped recorded highlights of the race the following weekend on Wide World of Sports.
+From 1965 to 1970, ABC televised a combination of filmed and/or taped recorded highlights of the race the following weekend on their flagship anthology series Wide World of Sports.
 The 1965 and 1966 presentations were in black-and-white, while all subsequent presentations have been in color.
 From 1971 to 1985, the Indianapolis 500 was shown on a same-day tape delay basis.
-Races were edited to a two- or three-hour broadcast, and shown in prime time.
+Races were edited to a two-hour or three-hour broadcast, and shown in prime time.

 Starting in 1986, the race has been shown live in "flag-to-flag" coverage.
-In the Indianapolis market, as well as other parts of Indiana, the live telecast is blacked out and shown tape delayed to encourage live attendance.
-For 2016, the race was completely sold out, and as such the local blackout was lifted for that year.
+In the Indianapolis market, as well as other parts of Indiana, the live telecast is blacked out and shown tape delayed to encourage gate attendance.
+Through 1991, the local tape-delay broadcast aired one or two weeks after the race, and during the 1970s, it aired as long a month after the race.
+In 1992 the local tape-delay broadcast was pushed forward to same-day tape on Sunday evening.
+In 2016, the tickets for the race were completely sold out, such that the local blackout was lifted for that year.
 Since 2007, the race has been aired in high definition.